 - To introduce a process that encourages maximum engagement from both SRP faculty and students

-To deliver the solution–one that does not only hit all the goals identified but also maximizes opportunities (for the three user groups)– I needed to ‘digest’ the current workflow and all possible use cases.
+To deliver the solution–one that does not only hit all the goals identified but also maximizes opportunities (for everyone)– I needed to digest the existing workflow and all possible use cases.

 Being an avid (and slightly obsessive) notetaker, I made color-coded diagrams which helped make the complex workflow more digestible.

 Looking at the diagram I put together, my PM and I carefully identified which steps to adopt, automate, or omit from the current hiring process.

-Instead of taking on all three users’ ends simultaneously, I decided to delve deeper into the faculty side first their input is key to launching the rest of the three-way interaction.
+Instead of taking on all three users’ ends simultaneously, I decided to delve deeper into the faculty side first as their initial input launches the three-way interaction.

 After defining the workflows, constraints, and expected functions for each stakeholder, it was time to dip my toes in the water."Do I start with the dashboard?
 Page navigation?"